-Questions about what the Republican might do with his power and how he will shake up domestic and foreign policy are finally being answered.
+Six months into his first term, questions about what the Republican might do with his power are finally being answered.

 From travel bans and border immigration plans to climate change and public safety, here is where he stands on key issues.